|–Stephen Granade (director)–

 Like many science track volunteers, Cameron enjoys fire, explosions, and playing all types of board and video games.
 Currently he is a Mad Scientist Engineer, is trying to create a never-ending cup of coffee, spends time fighting off Daleks, and is finding proof of his noodliness.

 Loves science, especially setting off chemical reactions with acids, such as making HCL bombs; spends most of his time knee deep in servers, networks, and computer systems.
-Operates an IT company in the Atlanta area.
+Formerly operated an IT company in the Atlanta area for 11 years.
+Now works as a UNIX System Administrator for NASA

 A New York native, Marisa Levy joined Georgia Tech’s Center for Education Integrating Science, Mathematics, and Computing (CEISMC) in March 2017 as an Educational Outreach Coordinator.
 Previously, she earned a M.S. in Neuroscience at Georgia State University, and a B.S. in Neuroscience at Binghamton University, State University of New York (SUNY).